Adré: History

-An attack on Adré led to the deaths of either one hundred rebels or three hundred rebels as CNN has reported.
-The Sudanese government was blamed for the attack, which was the second in the region in three days, but Sudanese foreign ministry spokesman Jamal Mohammed Ibrahim denies any Sudanese involvement, "We are not for any escalation with Chad.
+An attack on Adré led to the deaths of either one hundred rebels or three hundred rebels as CNN reported.
+The Sudanese government was blamed for the attack, which was the second in the region in three days, but Sudanese foreign ministry spokesman Jamal Mohammed Ibrahim denies any Sudanese involvement.
+"We are not for any escalation with Chad.
 We technically deny involvement in Chadian internal affairs."
-This attack was the final straw that led to the declaration of belligerence by Chad and the alleged deployment of the Chadian airforce into Sudanese airspace, which the Chadian government denies.
+This attack was the final straw that led to the declaration of belligerence by Chad and the alleged deployment of the Chadian airforce into Sudanese airspace, which the Chadian government denied.

-Adré was attacked on February 3, 2007.
+Adré was attacked again on February 3, 2007.
 Fighting raged for hours between government troops and a coalition of four rebel groups including the United Forces for Democracy and Development.
 The government claimed that Sudan was responsible for the attack.